 - WHAT DO I NEED TO TAKE A CLASS?

 - · Attend an Orientation

 - Take an Assessment (if applicable)

-- Official High School Transcript(s)/Equivalent\ (if applicable)
+- Official high school or equivalent transcript(s) if applicable

-- Social Security Card or Right-to-work Document
+- Social Security Card (or right-to-work document)

 - · Valid Government Issued Photo ID

 - WHERE/HOW DO I SIGN-UP FOR ORIENTATION/ASSESSMENT?